 There are no marketed tests for antibodies against alglucosidase alfa.
 Contact your local Genzyme representative or Genzyme Corporation at 1-800-745-4447 for information on testing and to obtain a sample collection box.

 Results from 2 intravenous repeated-dose animal toxicology studies using doses of 100 or 200 mg/kg Myozyme (about 1.6 to 3.2 times the recommended human dose based on body surface area) in Cynomolgus monkeys to evaluate the possibility of liver accumulation over time showed GAA levels above background in liver tissue several days following the last dose; however, no concurrent changes in liver enzymes or histopathology were observed.
 Liver enzymes should be evaluated prior to the initiation of Myozyme treatment and periodically thereafter.

 Clinical Trial Experience

-Because clinical trials are conducted under more controlled conditions, the observed adverse reaction rates may not predict the rates observed in patients in clinical practice.
+Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.
 The data described below reflect exposure of 39 Pompe disease patients to 20 or 40 mg/kg of Myozyme administered every other week in 2 separate clinical trials for periods ranging from 1 to 106 weeks (mean 61 weeks).
 Patients were ages 1 month to 3.5 years at first treatment.
 The population was nearly evenly distributed in gender (18 females and 21 males).